 Introduction to Microsoft Edge WebView2

-Developers often have to decide between building a web application or a native application.
+Developers must often decide between building a web app or a native app.
 The decision hinges on the trade-off between reach and power.
-Web applications allow for a broad reach.
-As a Web developer, you may reuse most, if not all of your code, across all different platforms.
-Native applications, however, utilize the capabilities of the entire native platform.
+Web apps allow for a broad reach.
+As a Web developer, you may reuse most of your code across different platforms.
+To access the all capabilities of a native platform, use a native app.

 Web ecosystem & skillset

 Utilize the entire web platform, libraries, tooling, and talent that exists within the web ecosystem.

 Web development allows for faster deployment and iteration.